johnpuddephatt/zerowaste/src/posts/2021-11-12-what-you-wear-matters-zerowasteclothing.md

 This means washing clothes less and at lower temperatures, always checking garment labels and choosing to air dry your clothes.

 **[Read our blogpost](https://www.zerowasteleeds.org.uk/tips/how-to-care-for-your-clothes-better/)** for more tips on how to care for your clothes better.
+Gill shared her love of the washing line here!

 <!--StartFragment-->

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fzerowasteleeds%2Fposts%2F1122164488342073&show_text=true&width=500" width="500" height="591" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

 <!--EndFragment-->

+## BUY BETTER AND CHOOSE SECOND HAND

+Another key aim of our campaign was to stress the importance of choosing second hand over buying new.
+We put together a list of resources to make it easier for the people of Leeds to choose more sustainable alternatives.

+Alongside our social media practical tips, we decided to update our #ZeroWasteClothing map and add new categories like vintage shops, clothes exchanges, dress agencies and a list of sustainable fashion designers.